GLEIF-IT/vlei-hackathon-2025-workshop/README.md

 # vLEI Hackathon 2025 Workshop

-This workshop has three separate modules guiding the learner through each the vLEI issue hold verify flow for vLEI credentials, Chainlink's CCID integration with the vLEI, and usage of the Cardano Veridian wallet stack.

-The modules include:
+This workshop demonstrates how to build a complete verifiable Legal Entity Identifier (vLEI) credential system using KERI (Key Event Receipt Infrastructure) and ACDC (Authentic Chained Data Container) technologies.
+You'll learn to create, issue, and verify organizational identity credentials that establish trust chains between legal entities and their representatives.

+## What You'll Learn

+**Core Technologies:**
+- **KERI**: A decentralized key management system that creates self-certifying identifiers
+- **ACDC**: Verifiable credentials built on KERI that can be chained together to form trust relationships
+- **vLEI**: Legal entity credentials that prove organizational identity and roles

+**Key Concepts:**
+- **Trust Chains**: How credentials reference each other to build verifiable organizational hierarchies
+- **Delegation**: How organizations can delegate credential issuance authority to trusted parties
+- **Role-Based Credentials**: Different types of credentials for official roles vs. engagement contexts

+**Practical Skills:**
+- Creating and managing KERI identifiers
+- Issuing and presenting verifiable credentials
+- Building complete organizational identity workflows

+## Workshop Modules

+This workshop has three separate modules:

-1. Module 1 - vLEI OOR Permissioned Action
+1. **Module 1 - vLEI OOR Permissioned Action**
    - vLEI Issue-Hold-Verify Fundamentals
    - Verifying a vLEI Official Organizational Role (OOR) ACDC
-2. Module 2 - vLEI-based smart contract access - CCID by Chainlink
+2. **(WIP) Module 2 - vLEI-based smart contract access - CCID by Chainlink**
    - Turning a vLEI into a CCID
    - vLEI-based CCID smart contract access
-3. Module 3 - Confidentiality with ESSR - Veridian by Cardano
+3. **(WIP) Module 3 - Confidentiality with ESSR - Veridian by Cardano**
    - ESSR confidentiality agent to agent with KERI challenge response

 ## Architecture